run-ai/docs/docs/Researcher/scheduling/allocation-of-cpu-and-memory.md

 If your Job has not specified `--cpu`, the system will use a default.
 The default is cluster-wide and is defined as a __ratio__ of GPUs to CPUs.

-Consider the default of 1:6.
-If your Job has only specified `--gpu 2` and has not specified `--cpu`, then the implied `--cpu` flag value is 12 CPUs.
+If, for example, the default has been defined as 1:6 and your Job has specified `--gpu 2` and has not specified `--cpu`, then the implied `--cpu` flag value is 12 CPUs.

 The system comes with a cluster-wide default of 1:1.
 To change the ratio see below.